 Alex Garland came to fame first as a novelist whose first published book The Beach (1996) was turned into the Danny Boyle film The Beach (2000) with script by Garland.
 Garland has written two other novels, one of which was also filmed as The Tesseract (2003).
 Garland and Danny Boyle then collaborated on the hit zombie film 28 Days Later (2002) and the underrated science-fiction film Sunshine (2007).
 This seemed to set Garland on a career as a science-fiction screenwriter and he subsequently went onto the excellent Never Let Me Go (2010), the adaptation of Dredd (2012) and has been prominently associated with the scripts for the stalled adaptation of the Halo videogame and remake of Logan’s Run (1976).
 Ex Machina was his directorial debut.

 Artificial intelligence themes have been on a major rise in the last couple of years.
 One is not sure why now all of a sudden – it is not that there have been any major sea changes in the public paradigm regarding A.I. to account for it, maybe it is just an increasing public awareness of just how prevalent the computer industry and internet has embedded itself into people’s daily lives.
 This was kicked off by Spike Jonze’s amazing Her (2013).
 There have been a number of other films such as the fine and underrated The Machine (2013), Automata (2014) and tv’s Westworld (2016– ), although other works on the topic, Transcendence (2014), Chappie (2015), Morgan (2016) and Zoe (2018), ended up being disappointments in terms of delivery on their ideas.
-We even had an A.I. comedy Superintelligence (2020) and as well as Life Like (2019) and Outside the Wire (2021), which felt like they should have been comedies.
+We even had an A.I. comedy Superintelligence (2020), as well as Automation (2019), Life Like (2019) and Outside the Wire (2021), which felt like they should have been comedies.
 (For a more detailed overview of the genre see Films About Artificial Intelligence).